Deep vs superficial cellulite: differences in appearance and in treatment

 As this layer can be quite thick, fat pockets are larger (about 0.5-3cm) and there can be literally 10s to 100s of them throughout the body.

-(Again, cellulite surgery such as subcision/cellfina, which only removes 15-25 deep bumps, does very little for the 10s or 100s of deep cellulite bumps.)
+(Again, cellulite surgery such as subcision/cellfina, which only removes 15-25 such deep bumps, does very little for the 10s or 100s of deep cellulite bumps.)

 This is the most common type of cellulite.